Hourglass: Practical uses

 Hourglasses were an early dependable and accurate measure of time.
 The rate of flow of the sand is independent of the depth in the upper reservoir, and the instrument will not freeze in cold weather.
 From the 15th century onwards, hourglasses were being used in a range of applications at sea, in the church, in industry, and in cookery.

 During the voyage of Ferdinand Magellan around the globe, 18 hourglasses from Barcelona were in the ship's inventory, after the trip had been authorized by King Charles I of Spain.
 It was the job of a ship's page to turn the hourglasses and thus provide the times for the ship's log.
 Noon was the reference time for navigation, which did not depend on the glass, as the sun would be at its zenith.
-A number of sandglasses could be fixed in a common frame, each with a different operating time, e.g. as in a four-way Italian sandglass likely from the 17th century, in the collections of the Science Museum, in South Kensington, London, which could measure intervals of quarter, half, three-quarters, and one hour (and which were also used in churches, for priests and ministers to measure lengths of sermons).
+A number of sandglasses could be fixed in a common frame, each with a different operating time, e.g. as in a four-way Italian sandglass likely from the 17th century, in the collections of the Science Museum, in South Kensington, London, which could measure intervals of quarter, half, three-quarters, and one hour (and which were used in churches, for priests and ministers to measure lengths of sermons).

 Modern practical uses

-While they are no longer widely used for keeping time, some institutions do maintain them.
+While hourglasses are no longer widely used for keeping time, some institutions do maintain them.
 Both houses of the Australian Parliament use three hourglasses to time certain procedures, such as divisions.

-The sandglass is still widely used as the kitchen egg timer; for cooking eggs, a three-minute timer is typical, hence the name "egg timer" for three-minute hourglasses.
-Egg timers are sold widely as souvenirs.

-Sand timers are also sometimes used in games such as Pictionary and Boggle to implement a time constraint on rounds of play.
+Sand timers are sometimes included with tabletop games such as Pictionary and Boggle that place time constraints on rounds of play.

 Symbolic uses

-Unlike most other methods of measuring time, the hourglass concretely represents the present as being between the past and the future, and this has made it an enduring symbol of time itself.
+Unlike most other methods of measuring time, the hourglass concretely represents the present as being between the past and the future, and this has made it an enduring symbol of time as a concept.

-The hourglass, sometimes with the addition of metaphorical wings, is often depicted as a symbol that human existence is fleeting, and that the "sands of time" will run out for every human life.
-It was used thus on pirate flags, to strike fear into the hearts of the pirates' victims.
+The hourglass, sometimes with the addition of metaphorical wings, is often used as a symbol that human existence is fleeting, and that the "sands of time" will run out for every human life.
+It was used thus on pirate flags, to evoke fear through imagery associated with death.
 In England, hourglasses were sometimes placed in coffins, and they have graced gravestones for centuries.
 The hourglass was also used in alchemy as a symbol for hour.

-The former Metropolitan Borough of Greenwich in London used an hourglass on its coat of arms, symbolising Greenwich's role as the origin of GMT.
+The former Metropolitan Borough of Greenwich in London used an hourglass on its coat of arms, symbolising Greenwich's role as the origin of Greenwich Mean Time (GMT).
 The district's successor, the Royal Borough of Greenwich, uses two hourglasses on its coat of arms.